-We are committed to protecting your privacy and ensuring that any information you choose to provide us or is collected during your visits to the Aestha website is in full compliance of the Data Protection Act.
-All such information will remain strictly confidential, and used only for the purpose described at the time of the submission.
+We are committed to protecting your privacy and ensuring that any information you choose to provide us or is collected during your visits to the Aestha website is in full compliance with the Data Protection Act.
+All such information will remain strictly confidential and used only for the purpose described at the time of the submission.

 This privacy statement discloses the types of information we gather, how we use it and how to correct or change it.

 Aestha Limited (company number 07713028) is the data controller in relation to the processing of the personal information that you provide to us when you use our Services.
 It’s registered address is 161 Park Lane, Macclesfield, Cheshire, SK11 6UB.
 If you have any queries relating to our use of your personal information, or any other related data protection questions, please contact our clinic at email@example.com.
 Our Data Protection Officer is Asta Valanciute of Aestha Ltd. To contact our Data Protection Officer please email firstname.lastname@example.org or write to us at Aestha Clinic at 21 Welbeck st, London, W1G 8EE.

 We may obtain personal information from you through our website – aestha.co.uk.
 At certain points during your visit to our website, we may ask you to enter personal details such as your name, address, telephone number or email address. you may also be asked whether you consent to use of that data and for what purposes.
 We will not use your data except to fulfil a request you make when disclosing those details, or if you consent to receive marketing and promotional contents from time to time.

 This information may be used to speed up form filling or to personalise, or improve your experience when using the Site.

 What personal information do we collect?